raspberrypilearning/parent-detector/worksheet.md

 sudo python3 pirtest.py
 ```

 If you get an error saying `RuntimeError: No access to /dev/mem` it means you forgot to use `sudo`.
-You must run programs that access the GPIO as root and `sudo` does this for you; to help remember you can think of it as 'super-user-do'.
+You must run programs that access the GPIO as root and `sudo` does this for you (if you need help to remember this you can think of it as 'super-user-do').

 If you start moving or waving the sensor pin will go HIGH.
 Keep on waving and it will stay HIGH, and only go back to LOW if you keep still again.
 If you see the sensor behave like this, then everything is working correctly.
 If not, something is wrong and you need to go back and troubleshoot.